Posted on 08 April 2020 by the Information Unit (updated post)

 If you have a kid who plays videogames chances are they’re probably watching people play games on Twitch.
 Unfortunately Twitch actually has no parental controls or age restrictions, which comes with the territory of the streams being live.
 Streamers can place a warning to indicate their material is suitable for mature audiences but that’s only a voluntary system, there’s also no age verification involved in bypassing that gate.

 However, Twitch does set out some guidelines for content it will and will not allow on its site, which includes sexually explicit material and material that focuses exclusively on extreme violence.
-Take a look at this Twitch guide for parents for more info.
+Take a look at this guide from Common Sense Media for more info.

 There is also a separate mobile app called YouTube Kids – a version of YouTube designed specifically for younger children, with parental control features and video filters.
 Look at the YouTube Kids parental guide here.